Zulfikar Ali Khan of Rampur: Titular Nawab

 Following his brother's death on 8 February 1982, Zulfikar Ali succeeded him as titular Nawab of Rampur.

 Personal life

-In 1956, Sayyid Zulfikar Ali Khan Bahadur married Her Highness Nawab Mehtab Dulhan uz-Zamani Roshan Ara Noor Bano Begum Sahiba (11 November 1939–), the daughter of Amin ud-din Ahmad Khan, the Governor of Himachal Pradesh and Nawab of Loharu.
+In 1956, Zulfikar Ali Khan Bahadur married Her Highness Nawab Mehtab Dulhan uz-Zamani Roshan Ara Noor Bano Begum Sahiba (11 November 1939–), the daughter of Amin ud-din Ahmad Khan, the Governor of Himachal Pradesh and Nawab of Loharu.
 The couple had one son, Muhammad Kazim Ali Khan Bahadur (16 October 1960–), and two daughters.

 Death

 The Nawab was killed in a motor crash, on 5 April 1992, and was succeeded by his surviving son, Muhammad Kazim Ali Khan Bahadur.